himanshuRepo/Bibtex-Key-with-GUI/README.md

 # Bibtex-Key-with-GUI
-Extract the Bibtex key using GUI
+Extract the Bibtex key using GUI.
+This package is programmed to fetch the bibtex key of research papers.

 Install this package by command: pip install GUI-BibText